Framework Diagram v3

 Raw Experience

 This assumption is not a fact.
-It is an installed belief — probably acquired early, from environments where love, approval, or safety were conditional on performance.
-It sits so deep it feels like reality rather than a belief.
-Seeing it as an assumption — rather than as obvious truth — removes the charge from outcomes before Move 0 even has a chance to fire.
+It is an installed conditioning — acquired early, through association rather than argument, from environments where love, approval, or safety were conditional on performance.
+It sits so deep it feels like reality.
+Seeing it as an installed conditioning — rather than as obvious truth — removes the charge from outcomes before Move 0 even has a chance to fire.

 Critical: This applies equally to positive outcomes.
 "I understood easily" gets charged as "I am gifted" through the same pipeline.
 Positive identities are more dangerous precisely because nobody questions them.
-"I am stupid" is painful enough that you might eventually examine it.
-"I am smart" feels good, so you protect it — and the pipeline runs unchecked for decades.
 The structure is identical.
 The pipeline is content-agnostic.

 Intervention Point — Question the Value